-- Break out the labelmaker.
-“I have the entire house loaded with labels,” since Michael.
+- Break out the label maker.
+“I have the entire house loaded with labels,” Michael says.
 “They look nice; they’re modern.
-This helps people feel less helpless.
+This helps people feel less helpless.”

 - Be a good host, and stock your place with the toiletries you’d expect at a hotel — toilet paper, soap and towels.
 Here’s a little hack from Michael: “I order on Amazon and have it delivered when people are there.”

 - Be kind to your neighbors.
 “I say, ‘I’m not going to put anyone here who I think won’t be good for you,’” Michael explains.
 “And I turn a lot of big groups away, especially in Nashville.
 I don’t want anyone going to the cops or the city.”

 Success story: For the past two years, Michael has been a prolific Airbnb host.
 He manages two properties remotely — one in Nashville, Tennessee, and one in Palm Springs, California.

 (Hosting laws vary from city to city.
 Please understand the rules and regulations applicable to your city and listing.)